Lavender Library, Archives, and Cultural Exchange

 Mission

 The Lavender Library collects, maintains, preserves, and circulates materials to patrons in a safe and friendly environment.
-The library promotes the understanding to sexual diversity, and collects and preserves the community's history, writing, and memorabilia, by documenting for future generations the people, places, and events of Sacramento through its archival program.
+The library promotes an understanding of gender and sexual diversity, and collects and preserves the community's history, writing, and memorabilia, by documenting for current and future generations the people, places, and events of Sacramento through the ongoing development and maintenance of the collection and the LLACE archival program.

 Needs